Hammarlund

-The Hammarlund Manufacturing Company was founded by Oscar Hammarlund in New York City, New York, United States in 1910.
-When the company was dissolved in 1973, it was among the USA's very oldest producers of radio equipment.
+The Hammarlund Manufacturing Company was founded by Oscar Hammarlund in New York City, New York, United States, in 1910.
+When the company was dissolved in 1973, it was among the United States' very oldest producers of radio equipment.

 History

-The first Hammarlund plant was a loft operation engaged in radio component manufacturing on Fulton Street in lower Manhattan, New York City.
+The first Hammarlund plant was a loft operation engaged in radio component manufacturing on Fulton Street in Lower Manhattan, New York City.
 Their variable capacitor designs quickly became industry standards, and the component's schematic symbol was adopted as the company's logo.
 In the mid-1920s, Hammarlund formed a partnership called Hammarlund-Roberts Co. specifically to offer kits for AM broadcast radios using Hammarlund parts.
 The company opened its major manufacturing facility in Mars Hill, North Carolina in 1951.

 Comet pro receiver

 When Hammarlund-Roberts went out of business in 1931, Hammarlund Mfg.
 Co., Inc. entered into the shortwave receiver market with the introduction of the "Comet Pro", the first commercial short wave superheterodyne receiver.
 Professional listening post installations made great use of the Comet Pro, and it was used also on many major exploration expeditions.